Hi-Angel/clock_gettime_override/README.md

 cargo build --release --target i686-unknown-linux-gnu
 ```

 to build 64 and 32 bit versions.
-You may need to add the `i686-unknown-linux-gnu` target by `rustup target install i686-unknown-linux-gnu`.
+If you get an error `note: the i686-unknown-linux-gnu target may not be installed`, you may need to add the `i686-unknown-linux-gnu` target, e.g. with `rustup target install i686-unknown-linux-gnu`.

 # Using